-Oulu Art Museum will start developing its programming around collaborative, durational exhibition productions.
-The first partner will be artist AGF (Antye Greie-Ripatti) with her kuu-tee listening sessions.
-Between 2024 and 2025, we will work with AGF on a total of eight sessions open to participants, which will culminate in an exhibition at the Oulu Art Museum.
+In 2024–25 Oulu Art Museum develops its programming around collaborative, durational exhibition productions.
+We will work together with AGF (Antye Greie-Ripatti) and her kuu-tee listening sessions.
+Between 2024 and 2025, we organise a total of eight sessions open to participants, which will culminate in an exhibition at the Oulu Art Museum.
+The sessions are hosted by artist AGF and will include listening exercises, presentations, and workshops.
+In addition, each session will have a visiting artist and a theme.

-The themes of the 2024 sessions will emerge from dissonance, disagreement and discord.
 What does it mean to listen in a time when there is a variety of information on the go?
 And what does it mean to listen and to be heard?
 What kinds of voices are generated by dissent?
 Can we find common ground?

 Satula space